Course

 All students must –

-- Have a completed TISC Enrolment Form with your Unique Student Identifier (USI) e-mailed to office@suttonroad.com.au together with your driver licence and proof of vaccination to finalise the full enrolment process or complete the enrolment at the bottom of this page.
-During the online enrolment process, you will be asked to upload your driver licence and COVID-19 vaccination status, so please have this ready.
+• Have a completed TISC Enrolment Form with your Unique Student Identifier (USI) e-mailed to office@suttonroad.com.au together with your driver licence to finalise the full enrolment process or complete the enrolment at the bottom of this page.
+During the online enrolment process, you will be asked to upload your driver licence so please have this ready.
 A USI number can be obtained by logging on to www.usi.gov.au and is necessary to issue your Statement of Attainment on successful completion of the course.

 On the first two days knowledge is tested in the forms of both written learning activities during the classroom training and also in individual practical demonstrations.
 On the final day a full practical assessment is conducted.
 This is done by simulating a real life emergency incident.
 The assessment is conducted in groups as this is the most realistic way an incident would be dealt with in a real life situation.
 Although the final assessment is conducted in a group situation, we ensure the assessment is valid and fair by ensuring each student is assessed individually against each element of the assessment.
 Any students who are found to be ‘Not Yet Competent’ will be able to undertake a re-assessment at a later date and pay the associated fee.